Creating meaningful group experiences

 Welcoming people

-For those living with dementia, joining a new group or space can feel overwhelming.
+Joining a new group or space can feel overwhelming.
 And the early moments of involvement can shape how people experience the whole project.
-Taking time to build relationships, reduce uncertainty, and foster a sense of belonging can make a big difference.
+Taking time to build relationships, reduce uncertainty and foster a sense of belonging can make a big difference.

 Welcoming people involves: